 - otherwise, K=1.

 - when the UE supports repetition of TB processing over multiple slots, the UE does not expect that N∙K is larger than 32.

+- the parameter REPETITION_NUMBER specified in clause 5.4.2.1 of [10 TS 38.321] of the PUSCH is equal to N∙K.

 When configured with = 5 or 6 the UE does not expect to be scheduled with more than one PUSCH in a slot, by a single DCI or multiple DCIs, where multiple DCIs are not associated with CORESETs having different coresetpoolIndex.